Ratifying the decision of the headteacher recruitment panel

 4. Notifying the successful candidate

-Thanks to our associate experts Jacqueline Baker, Brendan Hollyer and Harry James for their help with this article.
+Thanks to education experts Jacqueline Baker, Brendan Hollyer and Harry James for their help with this article.

 What does it mean to ratify a decision?